‘Leaving Neverland’ Director Defends ‘Every Second’ Of Documentary

 Reed did not address the train station allegation in the Deadline story.

-Earlier this week, per The Inquisitr, a former bodyguard of Jackson’s said that is making a documentary that will “ruin” the career of Dan Reed.
+Earlier this week, per The Inquisitr, a former bodyguard of Jackson’s said that a new documentary will “ruin” Dan Reed’s career.

-Matt Fiddes, who worked for Jackson for years, is working on a film called Michael Jackson: Chase The Truth.
-It alleges, among other things, that Jackson had way too many guards and other employees around for him to have ever been left along with children.
-Fiddes posted a clip from the film to his Instagram earlier this week.
-The clip addresses the train station alibi as well as what he sees as other holes in the Reed documentary.
+Matt Fiddes, who worked for Jackson for years, has backed a film called Michael Jackson: Chase The Truth.
+The film purportedly alleges, among other things, that Jackson had way too many guards and other employees around for him to have ever been left alone with children.
+Fiddes posted a clip from the film to his Instagram feed earlier this week.
+The clip addresses the train station alibi, as well as other supposed holes in the Reed documentary’s narrative.